silenttundre/ZoomRecordings/README.md

 ﻿# ZoomRecordings
+Was volunteering to help out a school to automate this.

 The functionalities for these Zoom functions:
 - delete recording files that are 2MB or less
 - download recordings that are 20MB or more to your local directory (zoom2_recordings)